- for Mileage Plan users75

 The Alaska Visa is not a great card for everyday earning since it has no bonus categories

-outside of purchases with Alaska or Virgin America.
+outside of purchases with Alaska.
 That being said, there are some other

 ways to earn miles.
 Mileage Plan Dining is a program which allows you to earn extra miles